Academic level and background

 The faculty accepts transcripts, degrees, and diplomas in the following languages: Dutch, English, German, French, and Spanish.
 It is at the discretion of the faculty to require additional English translations of all documents in other languages as well.

 - British Council / IELTS 6.0 (with a minimum sub-score of 6.0 for speaking and writing)

 - TOEFL: Internet-based 80 (with a minimum sub-score of 20 for speaking)

 - Cambridge C2 Proficiency / C1 Advanced

 If you are a national of one of the countries in this list (PDF), you are exempted from an English language test.
 Please note the requirements when applying for fellowships may vary according to the regulations of the fellowship provider.

-Participants are expected to be familiar with the basic computer skills.
-Basic knowledge of and skills in working with GIS and/or remotely sensed data is strongly recommended.
+You are expected to be familiar with basic computer skills.
+Basic knowledge of and skills in working with GIS and spatial data is strongly recommended.

 If you do not own a notebook that meets the minimum requirements you could consider buying one through our Notebook Project.
 The Notebook Project offers discounted notebooks that meet our standards and have the peripherals needed to connect to the ITC networks.

 Technical requirements online education and assessment